joshjohanning/joshjohanning.github.io/_posts/2023-12-22-github-actions-oidc-reusable-workflows.md

 ---
-title: 'Using OIDC with Reusable Workflows to Restrict Access to Cloud Resources'
+title: 'Using OIDC with Reusable Workflows to Securely Access Cloud Resources'
 author: Josh Johanning
 date: 2023-12-22 11:30:00 -0600
 description: Using Reusable Workflows in GitHub Actions to standardize and security harden your deployment steps